Alexander Ovechkin

 In the photo: Alexander Ovechkin and Maria Kirilenko

 In 2015, the hockey player began dating 21-year-old model Anastasia Shubskaya, daughter of actress Vera Glagoleva and millionaire Kirill Shubsky.
-They met at the Beijing Olympics (2008) but didn’t maintain a relationship for a long time.
-In 2015, the girl nearly drowned in Dubai and shared the incident with her blog followers.
+Though they first met at the 2008 Beijing Olympics, they didn't pursue a relationship at the time.
+In 2015, she nearly drowned in Dubai and shared the frightening experience with her social media followers.
 Among them was Ovechkin.
-Concerned about Nastya's condition, he decided to support her personally.
-This sparked their passionate romance, which ended in a lavish wedding.
+Worried about her well-being, he reached out to offer personal support.
+This sparked their whirlwind romance, culminating in an extravagant wedding.

 Alexander Ovechkin is married to Anastasia Shubskaya